-This course has one common midterm exam and a common non-comprehensive (or non-cumulative) final exam, and these exams MUST be completed in a proctored setting, even if you are registered for the online section of STAT 1350.
-By "common," we mean that the exam time is the same for all STAT 1350 students, regardless of which lecture and/or recitation sections you are registered for.
-The Midterm Exam will take place on Monday, October 15th, at 5:20 p.m., and you will have 55 minutes to complete that exam.
+This course has two exams: one common midterm exam and a common non-comprehensive (or non-cumulative) final exam, and these exams MUST be completed in a proctored setting, even if you are registered for the online section of STAT 1350.
+By "common," we mean that the exam time is the same for all STAT 1350 students, regardless of which lecture and/or recitation sections you are registered for, and the same exam is given.
+The Midterm Exam will take place on Monday, February 24th, at 5:20 p.m., and you will have 55 minutes to complete that exam.
 More details about the exact location of the exam will be sent out via email, posted on Carmen, and shared in lecture and recitation as we get closer to exam time.
-The Final Exam will take place on Friday, December 7th, at 6 p.m., and you will have one hour and 45 minutes to complete that exam.
-Again, more details about locations will be shared later in the semester.
+The Final Exam will take place on Thursday, April 23rd, starting at 6 p.m., and you will have one hour and 45 minutes to complete the final exam.
+Again, more information about exam locations will be shared later in the semester.